 Sheepshead are a common fish found inshore around structure like jetties, rock pilings, docks, piers, sea walls, and mangrove roots.
-Another area anglers will target sheeps are inshore reefs and close offshore wrecks.
+Another area anglers will target sheepshead are inshore reefs and close offshore wrecks.
 Many of the juvenile sheepshead will remain inshore around grass flats, oyster shoals, and mud bottoms.
-A good rule to remember, when fishing for sheeps find a rocky bottom.
+A good rule to remember, when fishing for sheepshead find a rocky bottom.

 Sheepshead live a life on crustaceans, shrimp and mollusks.
 One of their most sought after meals are fiddler crabs.
 This is one of the reasons many anglers will use fiddler crabs when fishing for them.
-Many sheeps will scrape barnacles from pylons and other sea walls.
+Many sheepshead will scrape barnacles from pylons and other sea walls.
 They use their teeth to crack open oyster shells, clams and other muscles.
-Any type of crab like rock crabs and blue crabs will be targeted by sheeps.
-Shrimp do not stand a chance when it comes to the convict fish teeth.
-It is a diet on invertebrates, small vertebrates, and some plants that allow for them to have such tasty meat for eating.
+Any type of crab like rock crabs and blue crabs will be targeted by sheepshead.
+Shrimp do not stand a chance when it comes to sheepshead teeth.
+It is a diet on invertebrates, small vertebrates, and some plants that allow for sheepshead to have such tasty meat.